 Anyway guys, that’s the tour of our beloved Eastgate Mall.
 I’ve got some more pictures of random things and exterior pics which I’m going to drop below and chat about.

 Why does this Stop sign scream at you to stop?

 Look at how bold that font is compared to a normal stop sign.

 Like Eastgate, you have the biggest parking lot of any mall your size in Cincinnati, and it’s not like there’s many cars/humans to avoid.

 I’m gonna stick with my rolling stop if you raise your voice at me like that.
-Hell, I’m gonna take my Delorean up to 88 in this parking lot and watch the fat mall cops screech like the pigs they are.
+Hell, I’m gonna take my Delorean up to 88 in this parking lot and watch overweight mall cops try to chase after me on their Segways.